Kiko Kostadinov: Career

 Kostadinov experienced little transition from schooling to the runway.
 After graduating from his master's program in 2016, he would immediately be funded by the British Fashion Council's NEWGEN initiative.
 In January 2017, he presented his debut collection, characterized by meticulously engineered garments with highly functional cuts and finishes.
 This theme would pervade his later work.

 In November 2017, Kostadinov was appointed as creative director of Mackintosh 0001, a fashion focused offshoot of outerwear brand Mackintosh.
 Kostadinov's creative direction would be inspired by Italian art movement Arte Povera, characterized by an emphasis on traditional product and material.

 Kostadinov partnered with Japanese brand ASICS to produce footwear for his eponymous label's Spring/Summer 2018 collection.
 The partnership would continue for his Autumn/Winter 2018 collection.
 In 2018, Kostadinov would also collaborate with Camper to create his own rendition of three of the brand's hiking boots.

 In the fall of 2018, Kostadinov introduced a womenswear line to be led by Laura and Deanna Fanning, who had graduated from Central Saint Martins' master program 7 months prior.

-In 2019, Kostadinov was a semifinalist for the LVMH Prize for Young Designers which awards winners a 300,000 euro grant along with 12 months of support from the LVMH Group.
-However he did not progress beyond the semifinalist level.
+Deanna Fanning moved from Melbourne to London in 2013 to study at Camberwell College of Art.
+She joined collaborative efforts with her twin in 2016.
+In 2024, Deanna and Kiko married.
+They had originally met at a lecture given by Kim Jones.